DerekChia/mltagger/README.md

     the     c
     show    c

+See the original dataset for error detection [here](https://ilexir.co.uk/datasets/index.html).

 The binary word-level and sentence-level labels are constructed from this format automatically, based on the *default_label* value.
+Please **remember** to change the *default_label* before you run `experiment.py`.

 Any word with *default_label* gets label 0, any word with other labels gets assigned 1.
 Any sentence that contains only *default_label* labels is assigned a sentence-level label 0, any sentence containing different labels gets assigned 1.

-Printing model output
+Referencing the use case of error detection, the correct word will be represented by label 0 and incorrect word will be assigned 1.
+If the entire sentence only contain default label (0 / correct), the sentence-level label will be 0 - indicating no error found in the sentence.
+Otherwise, if sentence contains word label(s) different from label 0, the sentence-level label will be 1.

+This is done by `model.py`:
+> count_interesting_labels = numpy.array([1.0 if batch[i][j][-1] != self.config["default_label"] else 0.0 for j in range(len(batch[i]))]).sum()

+Notebooks
 -------------------------

-Print output from a saved model with

-    python print_output.py saved_model_path.model input_file.tsv

-This will print the original file with two additional columns: the token-level score and the sentence-level score.
-The latter will be the same for all tokens in a sentence.
+The `notebooks` folder contains jupyter notebooks packed with comments to help starters (like myself) get through the code.
+Feel free to put in issues or send in pull request if you spot any bugs.

 Configuration